mis2n/Transkrybe/README.md

 <br>
 if import test passes and model loads, you're good to go
 <br><br>
-Initialize the Flask server by running:<br><br>
+Initialize the Flask server by running: python app.py
-                        python app.py
 <br><br>
-You can then access the app in your local browser at:<br><br>
+You can then access the app in your local browser at: localhost:5000
-                        localhost:5000